-Peek into a Chance Preschool and Junior Kindergarten classroom you’ll undoubtedly see students having a lot of fun.
-They are strengthening their social and emotional skills through play and work while experimenting with age-appropriate pre-reading, pre-writing and math activities all within an innovative play-based curriculum.
+Peek into any Chance Preschool classroom, and you’ll see children strengthening their social and emotional skills through play and work while experimenting with age-appropriate pre-reading, pre-writing, and math activities, all within an innovative play-based curriculum.
 Opportunities for purposeful work and play with classmates support social and emotional development, which is foundational for the child and a hallmark of the Virginia Chance School program.

-Hands-on center activities are blended with theme studies that lead to incredible cognitive discoveries in art, early reading and writing, math and number sense, science, movement, music, and dramatic or pretend play.
-For Fours’ students, differentiated activities meet the needs of individual learners in early reading and writing strategies and skills, such as phonemic awareness, beginning letter-sound association, journal writing, and language experience stories.
+Hands-on center activities blend with theme studies that lead to notable cognitive discoveries in art, early reading and writing, math and number sense, science, movement, music, and dramatic or pretend play.
+For Pre-K students, differentiated activities challenge individual learners in early reading and writing strategies and skills, such as phonemic awareness, beginning letter-sound association, journal writing, and language experience stories.
 Specialists’ classes include library, movement, science, and art.

 As preschool begins, teachers greet students with engaging group activities.
 One gathering may introduce new materials in the room or center choices for the day.
 Another may encourage discussions that promote listening and sharing.
 Others include reading a story or singing a song.

 The journey to literacy is an exciting one at Chance.
-In addition to learning opportunities at centers, experiences include: Group read-alouds that let students experience meaningful literature as an extension of their studies.
-Class discussions stretch students to grow in comprehension, recall and reasoning.
-Writing practice, that helps students make meaningful connections.
+In addition to learning opportunities at centers, experiences include group read-aloud that let students experience meaningful literature to extend their studies.
+Class discussions stretch students to grow in comprehension, recall, and reasoning.
+Writing practice that helps students make meaningful connections.
 The youngest writers create stories using scribbles, stamps, and pictures.
 Soon they are associating sounds with symbols.
 The grouping (patterning) of letters becomes words and then sentences.

-Students explore, investigate and problem-solve with hands-on math activities that make abstract ideas concrete.
-Group time featuring real-life experiences, the calendar, weather graphs, and games make math learning come to life.
-Preschoolers may assist with a demonstration or talk about some interesting observations.
+Students explore, investigate, and problem-solve with hands-on math activities that make abstract ideas concrete.
+Group time featuring real-life experiences, problems, and games make math learning come to life.
+Preschoolers may assist with a demonstration using manipulatives or talk about some interesting observations.
 Students explore new concepts at their individual levels of understanding by using hands-on materials.
 Teachers offer guidance and extra support.

 Preschoolers love to examine the world in which they live.
 Teachers generate topics of study based on children’s interests and life experiences.
 The exploration makes use of all the subjects, from writing and math to art and music.
-Teachers plan themes that are exciting and relevant to young learners, such as Family, Seasons, Animals, Transportation, Senses and All About Me.
+Teachers plan themes that are exciting and relevant to young learners, such as Family, Seasons, Animals, Transportation, Senses, and All About Me.

 Movement and PE